What Are Diamonds Made Of? And Are Synthetic Diamonds Real?

 Origin of lab or synthetic diamonds

 Due to the high cost of natural diamonds, geologists have developed methods to create lab stones and synthetic stones.
-According to the American Museum of Natural History, Swedish and American researchers in the 1950s were the first to discover how to convert graphite and molten iron into diamond.
+According to the American Museum of Natural History, Swedish and American researchers in the 1950s were the first to discover how to convert graphite and molten iron into a diamond.